Revenue vs. Profit

 VC-backed SaaS companies often have a net loss (not net profit) on their profit and loss statement at the start since they’ve significant upfront costs.
 However, this isn’t something to panic about if you’ve got a positive total gross profit margin.

 By definition, profit is more important.
-If your SaaS product generates $100,000 ARR and has negative profitability, you’ll need to find a way to turn the net income positive for long-term survival.
+If your SaaS product generates $100 million ARR and has negative profitability, you’ll need to find a way to turn the net income positive to generate returns for investors.

 However, instead of deciding between revenue vs. profit, track both numbers to understand your company’s financial performance.